dipraj11/search-hotels/README.md

 [![Build Status](https://travis-ci.org/dipraj11/search-hotels.svg?branch=master)](https://travis-ci.org/dipraj11/search-hotels)

-# search-hotels
+# search-hotels assignment
 Challenge solved for tajawal

-Developer Challenge (Problem Statment)
+# Developer Challenge (Problem Statment)

 The objective of this challenge is to hit an endpoint containing the list of hotels and perform some actions on the result.
 The challenge must be solved in PHP or NodeJs.

 The URL containing the list of hotels can be found at https://api.myjson.com/bins/tl0bp

-Requirements and Output
+# Requirements and Output

 Create a RESTful API to allow search in the given inventory by any of the following:
 Hotel Name
 Destination [City]